 My sister, Jackie, was born the same year as Sprout.
 Like some of the children we serve, she experienced global delays that made her slow to sit, walk, and talk.
 Some of my earliest childhood memories are of Lee, the home visitor who worked with Jackie and our family.
-Lee brought long strings of beads so Jackie could work on her fine motor skills, and help Jackie learn.
-Lee also taught me and my mom some sign language to use with Jackie-her very first language!
-Jackie, during their earliest years is the most powerful way to prevent unnecessary lifelong struggle.
+Lee brought long strings of beads so Jackie could work on her fine motor skills, and right from the start.

+Working with little kids like my sister, Jackie, during their earliest years is the most powerful way to prevent unnecessary lifelong struggle.
 Intervening as early as possible is the best way to support greater success in life.